JesseGalef/Portfolio/README.md

 Summary: This project was an example probabilistic programming problem I created for the data science class I was TA'ing.
 If you have two options, one established and one much newer, how do you judge the probability each is better given the limited information you have?

-For the class, the example uses hypothetical field goal kickers, but it generalizes to other topics including A/B testing,
+For the class, the example uses hypothetical field goal kickers, but it generalizes to other topics like A/B testing.

-The project scrapes data from NFL.com to use as a prior distribution, then it shows the students how to use the pymc3 library to generate new probability distributions.
+The project scrapes data from NFL.com to use as a prior distribution, then it shows the students how to use the pymc3 library to generate new probability distributions and answer specific questions.

 <img src='Bayesian_Inference_pymc3_NFL_kickers/assets/AccuracyProbabilityDistributions_92.png' width='500' />